 The massive plant looks a little like Queen Anne's lace but on a much bigger scale.
 The stems can be two to four inches thick and its flowers can grow to two and a half feet in diameter.
 The leaves are enormous — as much as five feet wide.

 First brought to the United States in the 19th century as a garden ornament, hogweed has since spread to 11 states, including Pennsylvania, Washington, Vermont and Maine.
-According to the New York DEC, it is most prevalent in New York's Oneida County, with large clusters in Niagara, Orleans, Ontario and Cayuga counties.
-There have been 1,004 confirmed sightings this year in New York.
+This invasive plant is most prevalent in New York's Oneida County, according to the New York DEC, with large clusters in Niagara, Orleans, Ontario and Cayuga counties.
+In 2011, there were 1,004 confirmed sightings in New York.

-The New York DEC has an online identification guide that compares the plant to several look-alike species, and a hotline (845-256-3111) to report hogweed sightings.
+The New York DEC has an online identification guide that compares the plant to several look-alike species.
 They have also published some rather graphic photos of hogweed injuries, along with safety precautions to take if you think you have encountered the plant.